|

 Ingredient Notes

 • Milk Chocolate Chips – I like to use a mixture of chocolate chunks and mini chocolate chips in this cookie.
-The mixture of the two chips ensures an equal distribution throughout the cookie while providing thick pops of chocolate.
+The mix of the two chips ensures an equal distribution throughout the cookie while providing thick pops of chocolate.
 It is important to note that two types of chips are not necessary.
 Any sized chocolate chip will work great with this cookie.

 • Unsalted Butter – Two things about butter and baking: 1.
 Always use unsalted butter.
 This will allow you to control how much salt is in your recipe.
 2. Use cultured, also known as European, butter if possible.
 This butter is slightly more expensive.
 However, it adds a richness to your bakes that is unmistakable.

-• Marshmallows – I recommend using mini marshmallows for even distribution within the cookie.
-Large marshmallows overpower the co For all of us vegetarians, I recommend using vegan marshmallows.
+• Marshmallows—I recommend using mini marshmallows for even distribution within the cookie.
+Large marshmallows overpower the co.
+For all of us vegetarians, I recommend using vegan marshmallows.
 My favorite brand is Dandy.
 They are plant-based and gelatin-free.
 You can find them at Sprouts, Whole Foods, or Natural Grocers.
 You can also buy them online.

 • Flour – For these cookies, stick with your standard all-purpose flour.